Eight Reasons to Earn an Industrial Psychology Degree Online

-According to the U.S. Bureau of Labor Statistics' 2012-13 Occupational Outlook Handbook, the median national annual salary for industrial-organizational psychologists is $94,720.
+5. Great salaries: According to the U.S. Bureau of Labor Statistics’ 2021 Occupational Employment Statistics, the median national annual salary for industrial-organizational psychologists is $105,310, with the top 10 percent earning $168,300.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 6. Improve the workplace: One of the many vital job functions of a professional who has earned an industrial psychology degree online is to work with management to improve the efficient and productive operation of businesses.
 Industrial-organizational psychologists help improve recruiting, hiring and retention practices; they design and analyze performance evaluation systems; and they consult on a variety of issues related to employee training.